 Plantar fasciitis treatment

-The following Plantar fasciitis treatment forms part of our full rehabilitation program.
+The following treatment methods form part of our full rehabilitation program.
 The aim of treatment is to protect your foot, and reduce pain and inflammation.

 Apply ice or cold therapy every couple of hours for 10 to 15 minutes in order to reduce pain and inflammation.
 Reduce this to 3 times a day as your symptoms improve.